SNIP is designed to run on a wide range of different PC configurations. The minimum system requirement to run SNIP are:

 Internet Connection: Ability to originate both http and https (SSL) connections

-As a general rule, a desktop class machine can support several dozen data streams at once and hundreds of users before noticeable processor load occurs.
-For bandwidth estimates, each NTRIP client will need about ~300 bytes per second.
+As a general rule, a desktop class machine can support many dozens of data streams at once and hundreds of users before noticeable processor load occurs.
+For bandwidth estimates, each connected NTRIP client will need about ~300 bytes per second.

 Your firewall must also allow others to connect to SNIP on the port you have selected (typically 2101), and your user community must be able to find your through a host address (either an IP address or a host name and DNS).

 While a static IP is not required, it is useful if your users are beyond your local internet network.
-You can also use one of the many dynamic DNS (DDNS) services like opendns, DynUp, or EasyDNS for this.
+You can also use one of the many dynamic DNS (DDNS) services like opendns, DDNS.net, DynUp, or EasyDNS for this.
 If you need a fixed static IP but do not have one, consider using our RTK2go.com caster service.
+SNIP also supports port mapping and forwarding setups within your firewall.

-All versions of SNIP use a secure socket layer (SSL or https) to provide Base Map services, validate product licenses, and to connect to various 3rd party services.
-SNIP uses the FTP protocol (on various ports) to transfer your data log files to the remote storage location (NAS or other format) which you have selected.
+All versions of SNIP use a secure socket layer (TSL/SSL also called https) to provide Base Map services, validate product licenses, and to connect to various 3rd party services.
+SNIP also uses the FTP protocol (on various outbound ports) to transfer your data log files to the remote storage location (NAS or other format) which you have selected.

 Running SNIP on a Ubuntu machine has the same requirements.
-There is not a noticeable change in platform performance between Windows and Ubuntu in this regard.
+There is not any noticeable change in platform performance between Windows and Ubuntu in this regard.
 Some users prefer to use Kubuntu but we are unable to support all the various GUI flavors that exist.
 Because SNIP is built using Qt, the GUI will largely adapt to the user preference settings when possible.
 By design, SNIP is a GUI intensive tool, it is not a command line application.
+At this time SNIP is not longer being offered for Ubuntu machines.

 Use on Window XP